-I recently finished reading (for the second time) the great book, Social Business By Design: Transformative Social Media Strategies for the Connected Company, by Dion Hinchcliffe and Peter Kim.
+I recently finished reading (for the second time) the excellent book, Social Business By Design: Transformative Social Media Strategies for the Connected Company, by Dion Hinchcliffe and Peter Kim.

-But another, and in my opinion, better approach is to first identify fully all existing processes flows, dependencies, resources, etc. One reason for doing so is that most exceptions are not mapped, and tend to be poorly understood.
-People don’t usually think of building structure around these activities, and they often tend to be fairly dynamic.
+But another, and in my opinion, a better approach is to first identify fully all existing process flows, dependencies, resources, etc. One reason for doing so is that most exceptions are not mapped, and tend to be poorly understood.
+People don’t usually think of building structure around these activities and often tend to be fairly dynamic.

-Another reason for fully understanding existing process flows and activities is that the exercise itself can often identify areas where an overlap of exceptions occur, hotspots if you will.
-The notion of hotspots in processes also can be an indicator that a waterhole exists, where folks from divergent functional groups meet informally (or even virtually) to exchange information.
+Another reason for fully understanding existing process flows and activities is that the exercise can often identify areas where an overlap of exceptions occur, hotspots if you will.
+The notion of hotspots in processes also can indicate that a waterhole exists, where folks from divergent functional groups meet informally (or even virtually) to exchange information.
 Often, these are not defined in existing process flows.

-This type of approach frames most social activities correctly in that it should act as an adjunct to existing processes.
-It doesn’t imply that an organization is missing the mark on being more collaborative, customer centric, etc. It does imply that social is being employed to help solve very specific business problems.
+This approach frames most social activities correctly in that it should act as an adjunct to existing processes.
+It doesn’t imply that an organization is missing the mark on being more collaborative, customer-centric, etc. It does imply that social is being employed to help solve particular business problems.

-Note: That’s an affiliate link on the the book!
+Note: That’s an affiliate link on the book!